thomasebsmith/finances/README.md

 - Data about other types of investment assets (commodities, real estate, derivatives, etc.) integrated into the predictor and optimizer

+## Contributing
+To contribute to this project, please open an issue if one does not exist for your desired feature or bug fix.
+Then, feel free to comment that you are working on that issue and create a corresponding PR.

 ## License
 This library is licensed under the MIT License.
 See [LICENSE](./LICENSE) for details.